jbcodeforce/eda-studies/docs/techno/kafka-connect/index.md

 # Kafka Connect

+???- Info "Version Update"
+    Created 05/2019 - Updated 09/24/2024

-[Kafka connect](https://kafka.apache.org/documentation/#connect) is an open source framework for easily integrate external systems with Kafka.
-It works with any Kafka products.
-It uses the concepts of source and sink connectors to ingest or deliver data to / from  Kafka topics.
+[Kafka connect](https://kafka.apache.org/documentation/#connect) is an open-source framework designed to facilitate the integration of external systems with Kafka.
+It is compatible with all Kafka products and employs the concepts of source and sink connectors to ingest data into or deliver data from Kafka topics.

+## Concepts and Architecture

 A source connector collects data from a system.
 A sink connector delivers data from Kafka topics into other systems.